-Based in a state-of-the-art warehouse in Wayne, Pennsylvania, TPD is a fully integrated graphic design agency and interactive partner with 22 designers and web developers at the helm, bridging unique design with intelligent functionality.
+Based in a state-of-the-art warehouse in Wayne, Pennsylvania, TPD is a fully integrated graphic design agency and interactive partner with a team of 30 at the helm, bridging unique design with intelligent functionality.

 Every journey has a beginning and TPD Design House got its start, appropriately enough, in a house—Vanessa Kreckel's to be exact.
 On a dining room table strewn with pencils, paper samples and X-acto knives, custom invitations were made by hand for friends and family on weekends and evenings.
 We were doing 'artisanal' before Brooklyn had ever heard the word charcuterie.